attheodo/orient-express/README.md

 #### Features
 - Runs on the fast track foundation laid down by Express.js
-- Focused on great conventions and best practices
+- Focused on great conventions and best practices.
-- Folder structure that makes sense
+- Folder structure that makes sense.
-- **Locomotiv:** Route declaration and handling for people with OCD
+- **Locomotiv:** Route declaration and handling for people with OCD.
+- **Tender:** Searches for model definitions and registers models using [Waterline ORM](https://github.com/balderdashy/waterline).
+- Frictionless configuration using `.json` files for each environment, and overrides from `env` or CLI arguments.
+- [Handlebars](http://handlebarsjs.com/) view engine for building semantic templates with no frustration.

 ## Quickstart
 ```